Sometimes it’s hard to know exactly what your employer is obligated to provide for you in respect to health and safety.

 For more free, Health, Safety and Environment audio learning, make sure to subscribe to Safeti School!

-Top 8 Health and Safety Employers Responsibilities Transcript
+Top 8 Health and Safety Responsibilities for Employers – Transcript

 [00:00:04] Welcome to safeti school where we cut down health safety and environment learning into bitesize snippets that you can use for your business or your career, helping you improve your knowledge boost your performance and maybe even providing some inspiration.
 Let’s get started.